scaffold-eth/create-eth/contributors/THIRD-PARTY-EXTENSION.md

 1. The `package.json` in your extension should only include dependencies that are additional to the base instance.
 Refer to the base `package.json` files for [root](https://github.com/scaffold-eth/create-eth/blob/main/templates/base/package.json), [nextjs](https://github.com/scaffold-eth/create-eth/blob/main/templates/base/packages/nextjs/package.json) and [hardhat](https://github.com/scaffold-eth/create-eth/blob/main/templates/solidity-frameworks/hardhat/package.json) to determine which dependencies and scripts are already included.
 Only add dependencies that are not present in these base files

 2. The presence of `hardhat` and/or `foundry` directories in your extension affects the CLI options:
    - If you include only one, users won't see a solidity framework selection prompt.

    - If you include both, users can choose between Hardhat and Foundry.

    - If you include neither, users will see all options (Hardhat, Foundry, or None) for solidity framework.

-3. If you're extension require addition of extra package to yarn monorepo (like a `subgraph`), place them in the appropriate directory under `extension/packages/`.
-Example [`extension/package/subgraph`](https://github.com/scaffold-eth/create-eth-extensions/tree/subgraph/extension/packages)
+3. If your extension requires the addition of extra packages to the yarn monorepo (like a `subgraph`), place them in the appropriate directory under `extension/packages/`.
+Example [`extension/packages/subgraph`](https://github.com/scaffold-eth/create-eth-extensions/tree/subgraph/extension/packages)

 ## Developing a Simple Extension